 These are my most important insights after four decades of personal and spiritual growth work.
-Click here to read the article.

-Contact me, Benita Esposito, for a free 10-minute phone interview.
+Contact me, Benita Esposito, for a free 10-minute Discover Call.
 If you do not hear from me within 24 hours, please call me at 770.998.6642.

 “When people are doing God’s thing, they have freedom—they can laugh at themselves, they can take humiliation and non-success because their own reputation is not at stake. ” ~ Richard Rohr.
 Adapted from Radical Grace: Daily Meditations, p.
 11